-Connect Offline and Connect for Office are desktop clients that integrate Salesforce with your PC.
+Connect for Office is a desktop client that integrates Salesforce with your PC.
 As an administrator, you can control which desktop clients your users can access as well as whether users are automatically notified when updates are available.

 Note: To access desktop clients, users must also have the "API Enabled" permission.